-Spicy food is difficult to get right.
-Sometimes you get the 'extra hot' only to be disappointed you didn't bat an eye, but then other times you order something that you expect to just tickle your mouth and you find yourself running around begging for water or yoghurt.
+Besides spicy food is usually pretty difficult to get right.
+Sometimes you get the 'extra hot' only to be disappointed you didn't bat an eye, but then other times you order something that you expect to just tickle your mouth and you find yourself running around begging for water or yogurt.
 Super embarrassing when you're on a date but, at least they can see our ambitious side.

 Thai cuisine usually does spice right, and a dish that balances heat with freshness and taste well is pad Thai.
 When you're in the mood, a pad Thai can't be beaten, it's versatile and healthy (kind of).
 Most importantly it goes really well with any level of spice.

-Logan Doan is a man with a stupidly high tolerance for spicy food- or so he thinks.
-Last week, the Jacksonville Florida resident took a trip to the Hawkers Asian Street Fare while on his lunch break for something a little different.
-He ordered a simple pad Thai from a vendor there and requested that the chefs make it extra spicy.
+Yes, the Florida resident took a trip to the Hawkers Asian Street Fare while on his lunch break for something a little different.
+He ordered a simple pad Thai but requested that the chefs make it extra spicy.